kimdurante/intro-to-gdal/content/install.md

 ### On Windows:

-Make sure Python is already installed.
-Download the appropriate binary for your version of Python:
+Download the appropriate binary for your Python and bit (32 or 64) version:

 [https://www.gisinternals.com/release.php](https://www.gisinternals.com/release.php)

+Clicking the link will take you to the list of binaries (installers) to download.

+Locate the “core” installer, which has most of the components for GDAL.

+After downloading your version, install GDAL with standard settings.

+Next, return to the list of GDAL binaries and install the python bindings for your version of Python, this can either be 2.7, 3.1, or 3.2.

+Download the Python bindings and install them.